Jewish Healthcare Foundation Approves $1.9 Million in Grants to Strengthen Regional Health and Human Services

 Renewing the $1M Block Grant for the Jewish Community

-Beginning in 1991, JHF’s annual block grant supports the health and human service needs of the local Jewish community.
-JHF fully assumed administration of the grant beginning in 2025, aligning it more directly with Foundation priorities in healthy aging, teen mental health, and coordinated service delivery.
-For 2026, JHF again has approved $1 million in funding and allocations to support the Jewish Community Center of Greater Pittsburgh, Jewish Family and Community Services, Squirrel Hill Health Center, Jewish Association on Aging, The New Riverview, and The Beacon / Friendship Circle.
-This renewed investment strengthens agency infrastructure, reduces service fragmentation, and promotes health equity throughout the Jewish community.
+For 2026, JHF again has approved $1 million in funding and allocations to support local Jewish agencies, including the Jewish Community Center of Greater Pittsburgh, Jewish Family and Community Services, Squirrel Hill Health Center, Jewish Association on Aging, The New Riverview, and The Beacon / Friendship Circle.
+This renewed investment strengthens agency infrastructure, provides incentives for service integration, and promotes health equity throughout the Jewish community.

 Supporting the United Way of Southwestern Pennsylvania